neutral-studio/impianti-trasparenti/README.md

 Now the 404 and custom error pages work

 # login_features
-.Storing user's gData on mongoDB collection.
+Storing user's gData on mongoDB collection
-.Can login with both local and oAuth strategies (TODO FLASH MESSAGES and LANDING SCREENS)
+Can login with both local and oAuth strategies (TODO FLASH MESSAGES and LANDING SCREENS)